 Introduction

-What if we know that someone loves pizza, James bond movies and he also loves jogging on at the beach and will asks for a recommended recipe of a cake he may love?
+What if we know that someone loves pizza, James bond movies and he also loves jogging on at the beach and will asks for a recommended recipe of a cake she may love?
 How can we make use of the information we already know about the personal preferences of this user regarding fast food, entertainment and sports in order to suggest a preferred recipe for a cake?
 This research will try to address this challenge and suggest a recommender system able to answer on this kind of questions of how to use information from one domain for reasoning about preferences in another domain, using general graph based techniques.

 “Recommender systems represent user preferences for the purpose of suggesting items to purchase or examine.
 They have become fundamental applications in electronic commerce and information access, providing suggestions that effectively prune large information spaces so that users are directed toward those items that best meet their needs and preferences“ [Burke 2002].
 Recommender systems became an important research area since the appearance of the first papers on collaborative filtering in the mid-1990s [Adomavicius and Tuzhilin 2005].
 There has been much work done both in the industry and academia on developing new approaches to recommender systems over the last decade.
 Examples of such applications include recommending books, CDs and other products at Amazon.com, movies by IMDB, and news at VERSIFI Technologies (formerly AdaptiveInfo.com) [Adomavicius and Tuzhilin 2005].
 Most recommender systems nowadays are focused on providing a personalized service in a specific domain, as does Pandora – a music recommender system or IMDB movies recommender system (see figure 1 as an example).